gustafnk/h-include/README.md

 The `display: block` could be a limitation for you in some situations, so adapt the code to fit your scenarios.

-## Does this break SEO?
+## Does this break SEO or violate Progressive Enhancement?

 No, not if you use a link to fallback content (for browsers without javascript or for failed network connections, i.e. train tunnels).
-But it's up to you to add that fallback link. h-include should work well with the principles of Progressive Enhancement (otherwise, file a bug).
+But it's up to you to add that fallback link. h-include should work well with the principles of Progressive Enhancement (*otherwise, file a bug*).

 ## On HTTP/2